LuyaLukhele/movie-app/README.md

 ## Now movie-app
-Discover current movies and their ratings
+Discover the latest and greatest films and Tv shows with ease on our site.
+Browse through trending movies and get insights on their ratings, reviews and more.
+Stay up to date on the biggest blockbusters and find your next favorite film today!"

 ## Project Status
 This project is in active development.